Information and guidelines to keep your residing and campus addresses up to date.

 Termination of Employment

 Salary earned in your final pay period will be paid on the normal pay date.
-For example - if you terminate in November, your November salary will be paid on the December 1st paycheck.
-Payout of your accrued unpaid vacation, qualifying sick time, compensation and overtime hours are generally disbursed as a separate payment typically on the pay date immediately following your regular pay period.
-For example – if you terminate in November, your payout for unused vacation hours as well as November time record adjustments will be paid on the January 1st paycheck.
+For example - if you terminate in November, your November salary will be paid on the December 1 paycheck.
+Payout of your accrued unpaid vacation, qualifying sick time (up to $2,000 for unused accumulated sick leave if you are age 55 or older), compensation and overtime hours are generally disbursed as a separate payment typically on the pay date immediately following your regular pay period.
+For example – if you terminate in November, your payout for unused vacation hours as well as November time record adjustments will be paid on the January 1 paycheck.
 These final payments will be deposited into your active direct deposit account or if no active direct deposit account, your paper check will be mailed to the most recent home address we have on file for you.
 Your department will revoke your access to computer networks, systems, email, and passwords upon your termination.
 Employee Self Service will remain available for 18 months, provided your password is kept current.
 If access is denied, follow the Help Desk instructions on Employee Self Service.
 Please remember to go to Employee Self Service site to make the necessary changes to your address so your W-2 tax form can be mailed to the appropriate place.
 Your final W-2 will be mailed to you prior to January 31st of the calendar year following your final paycheck.
 For example, if you terminate in November 2013, you will receive your vacation payout in January 2014 and you will receive your final W-2 from the University of Iowa in January 2015.

 Vacation and Sick Leave